maxi-tb22/SFM/README.md

 # SFM
-The SFM - a Soccer-(Player-)Factor-Model to evaluate the skill/ability of soccer players.
+A Soccer-(Player-)Factor-Model to evaluate the skill/ability of soccer players.